Experts warn of internet hackers stealing personal information through increased email usage

-Greenville, S.C.
-(WSPA)- Many more of us are turning to email for communication during the COVID19 pandemic and to correspond with companies to receive important information.
+GREENVILLE, S.C.
+(WSPA) – More people are turning to email for communication during the COVID-19 pandemic and to correspond with companies to receive important information.

-Scammers can use fake email addresses and deceiving prompts to lure you into giving them your financial information or personal data like social security numbers, credit card numbers or even just access to your username and passwords of a site that seems harmless.
+Scammers can use fake email addresses and deceiving prompts to lure you into giving them your financial information or personal data, such as social security numbers, credit card numbers or even just access to your username and passwords.

-Ben Pettit of STORY a digital marketing company in Greenville said no one is immune from these fake email attempts to steal your info but it can come in many different forms.
+Ben Pettit, of STORY a digital marketing company in Greenville, said no one is immune from these fake email attempts to steal your info, and they can come in many different forms.

 He also suggests recognizing lack of capitalization of works or titles, spelling mistakes or grammatical errors.